EssesDev/psg_video_navigator/README.md

 ## Features
 - **Video Navigation**: Load AVI/MP4 videos and navigate statically (no playback) with buttons to jump forward/backward by 30 seconds, or to the start/end of the video.
 - **Slice Navigation**: Display current slice number (30-second intervals) and jump to a specific slice via input.
-- **Mouse Click Simulation**: Trigger mouse clicks at user-defined (x, y) screen coordinates via buttons ("1", "2", "3", "R" for reset), with specific clicks tied to navigation actions.
+- **Mouse Click Simulation**: Trigger mouse clicks at user-defined (x, y) screen coordinates via buttons ("1", "2", "3", "REM" for sleep stages, "Lock/Unlock" for toggle), with specific clicks tied to navigation actions.
 Clicks are performed without moving the cursor permanently.
-- **Configurable Clicks**: Set click coordinates by capturing a mouse click on the screen or manually entering (x, y) values through a Settings menu.
+- **Configurable Clicks**: Set click coordinates for all actions (including Lock/Unlock and REM) by capturing a mouse click on the screen or manually entering (x, y) values through a Settings menu.
+Reset all positions to defaults via a Reset button.
+Configurations are saved to a JSON file.
-- **Lock/Unlock**: Toggle lock state with a button to enable/disable interactions (extendable).
 - **Cross-Platform**: Runs natively on Windows, with easy extension to Ubuntu and macOS using PyInstaller for standalone executables.
 - **Open-Source**: Built with MIT/Apache-licensed libraries, ensuring no licensing issues for deployment.
 - **Menu Bar**: Includes File (Load Video, Exit), Settings (Configure Clicks), and Help (About) menus for improved usability.
-- **Responsive Video Display**: Video frames adapt to window size, displayed in a bordered frame, with a minimum window size of 400x300 pixels.
+- **Responsive Video Display**: Video frames adapt to window size, displayed in a bordered frame, with a minimum window size of 500x400 pixels.
 - **Always On Top**: Application window remains in the foreground for user convenience.
 - **Version Display**: Shows version 1.0.0 in the bottom-right corner.